 If you are in one of these programs, don’t necessarily blame your advisor or even the financial institution.
 It’s become the norm because the regulators have instituted some detailed processes including some cheques and balances that advisors must go through to ensure that portfolios are suitable for their clients.

-The whole point of regulatory process is to prevent a small number of bad advisors from recommending inappropriate investments to their clients.
-An extreme example would be preventing an advisor from selling a high risk speculative, sophisticated investment to a conservative 75 year old investor looking for guaranteed income.
+The whole point of the regulatory process is to prevent a small number of bad advisors from recommending inappropriate investments to their clients.
+An extreme example would be preventing an advisor from selling a high risk speculative, sophisticated investment to a conservative 75-year-old investor looking for guaranteed income.
 Although I understand the logic of protecting the investor, this investment process leads me to believe that all investing is starting to look the same.
 I see it day in and day out with investors.
 For the most part, I see very little differentiation out there.